HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Problem Definition

 \subsection{Preliminaries}

-\paragraph{Traffic Intersection} Intersection refers to a location in the road network where two or more roads cross or merge, typically equipped with traffic signals to regulate vehicle movement.
+\textbf{Traffic Intersections.} An intersection refers to a location in the road network where two or more roads cross or merge, typically equipped with traffic signals to regulate vehicle movement.
 Figure~\ref{figure2} shows a typical example: a standard four-leg intersection (also called a four-arm intersection), where four roads meet, forming a cross shape.
-Each approach (arm) contains three incoming lanes $l_{in}$ dedicated to left-turn, through, and right-turn movements, and typically three corresponding outgoing lanes $l_{out}$.
+Each approach (leg) contains three incoming lanes $l_{in}$ dedicated to left-turn, through, and right-turn movements, and typically three corresponding outgoing lanes $l_{out}$.

-\paragraph{Signal Phase} A phase is defined as the set of green light indications for all incoming lanes at an intersection.
+\textbf{Signal Phase.} A signal phase is the set of non‑conflicting movements that receive right‑of‑way simultaneously at an intersection.
 As illustrated in Figure~\ref{figure2}, a standard intersection typically adopts eight phases, each governing vehicle movements such as left turns, through movements, and right turns.
 In some scenarios, a single incoming lane may accommodate multiple movement directions.
 For example, in the Arterial 4×4 scenario, certain lanes serve both through and right-turning vehicles.
 Additionally, in accordance with real-world practices, right-turning vehicles are not regulated by traffic signals.

-\paragraph{Pressure} Pressure is a metric used to quantify the imbalance of traffic flow at an intersection, specifically between incoming and outgoing lanes.
+\textbf{Pressure.} Pressure is a metric used to quantify the imbalance of traffic flow at an intersection, specifically between incoming and outgoing lanes.
 It is typically defined as the difference between the queue lengths (or vehicle densities) of incoming and outgoing lanes for a specific movement.
 The total pressure $P$ for a phase is usually calculated as the sum of pressures over all movements controlled by that phase: $P = \sum_{(i,j)} (q_i - q_j)$, where $q_i$ is the number of vehicles on the incoming lane $l_{in}^{i}$, and $q_j$ is that on the corresponding outgoing lane $l_{out}^{j}$, as shown in Figure~\ref{figure2}.